JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-dsl-reference.md

 }
 ```

-### JavaScript targets
+### Web targets

-The `js {}` block describes the configuration of JavaScript targets.
-It can contain one of two blocks depending on the target execution environment:
+The `js {}` block describes the configuration of Kotlin/JS targets, and the `wasmJs {}` block describes the configuration of
+Kotlin/Wasm targets interoperable with JavaScript.
+They can contain one of two blocks depending on the target execution
+environment:

 | **Name**  | **Description**                      |
 |-----------|--------------------------------------|